Yevhenbk/csrf-fetch/README.md

 ## Setup Instructions

-> To start the app run this command inside the project
+To start the app run these commands inside the project

 > On the server